 The flights this month were the first since January 2008.
 The 747SP carries a German-built telescope that will be used for infrared astronomy research.

-The Dec.
+NASA's The SOFIA completes a research flight.
+(NASA Photo / JIm Ross) The Dec.
 9 check flight evaluated the aircraft's performance, handling characteristics and flight systems, including engines, flight controls and communication.
 The cavity door drive system, the mechanism that controls the doors covering the telescope cavity, was engaged without exposing the telescope.

 Modifications that have been made to the aircraft and telescope since previous test flights include: